 Dear Mr Kadıoğlu,

-I am writing to apply for your teacher and translator position, as advertised on Teol.org.
+I am writing to apply for your teacher and translator position, as advertised on TEOL.org.

-I first became interested in a career in retail after working part time in a large department store in Ordu
+I first became interested in a career in working part time in Ordu

 (my home country) before moving to the Trabzon to study.

-I believe that retail work would be an ideal way to combine my experience and interests in teaching, translating, problem solving and dealing with students’ problems.
+I believe that would be an ideal way to combine my experience and interests in teaching, translating, problem solving and dealing with students’ problems.
 I confirmed my interest in joining a successful teacher and translator scheme.

 The offering on that website has several opportunities through the teaching scheme which is right and well planned.
 I was also impressed by your focus on continuing professional development within your organization for staff at all levels of the students.